Healthy Relationships and Consent

 Definition: a 'yes' that is freely given, when the option of 'no' is both present and viable.

 Consent is not something you 'get;' it is an on-going conversation with another person (or people) about what you like or do not like, what they want or do not want.
-Consent is respectfully negotiated prior to sexual activity and can be changed or revoked at any time; it is important to check in with your partner(s) to ensure everyone is enjoying the activities.
+Consent is respectfully negotiated prior to and during sexual activity and can be changed or revoked at any time; it is important to check in with your partner(s) to ensure everyone is enjoying the activities.
 Silence, the lack of an explicit 'no,' or consent to other prior activities does not equal consent.
 Consent cannot be negotiated if 'no' is not a viable option, meaning if someone is coerced, manipulated, afraid to say 'no,' or otherwise forced into saying 'yes,' that is not consensual.

 In our society, talking about sexual activity is taboo, which means that for many of us, the thought of talking about sex with a partner(s) seems awkward or we think it might 'ruin the moment.'
 However, negotiating consent actually removes awkwardness and leads to better sexual activity because everyone involved can share what they like and do not like and can better enjoy the experience.